Sustainable Living Actions

 Other easy actions to trim electricity bills include:

 - Checking that your current retailer is best value in your area.
 Try SwitchMe website or Glimp.
 Note that there may be cost penalties if you switch provider more than once a year!
+You may be able to use lower cost off-peak timed water heating, which also reduces carbon emissions as power can come from renewable sources such as hydro.
+(Fossil fuels are burned in power stations to meet peak electricity demand times such as early evening.)

 - Keep lids on cooking pans and pots; don't over-fill the electric jug - it takes lots of power to make steam, and then more for a fan to vent it from the room!